 Allspice.
 This warming spice promotes digestive function, blood circulation, and healthy heart function.
 Like cloves, allspice also contains eugenol, and is sometimes used by dentists to kill germs on teeth and gums.

 Uses for Pumpkin Pie Spice

 This spice blend is so much more than a pie ingredient!
 Pumpkin pie spice can be used for both sweet and savory recipes throughout autumn (and beyond).
 We like adding this pumpkin pie spice to everything, but here are our favorites:

 Homemade bulletproof pumpkin pie spice latte.
-Blend two cups strong black coffee with one tablespoon coconut oil, ¼ cup coconut milk, one teaspoon pumpkin pie spice, one tablespoon pumpkin puree, and one tablespoon maple syrup on high speed for 30 seconds.
-Garnish with cinnamon and savour.
+Blend two cups strong black coffee with one tablespoon coconut oil, ¼ cup coconut milk, one teaspoon pumpkin pie spice, one tablespoon homemade pumpkin puree, and one tablespoon maple syrup on high speed for 30 seconds.
+Garnish with cinnamon and savor.

 Pumpkin pie spice whipped cream.
 Fold in a few dashes for the easiest way to make pumpkin pie that much better.
 This whipped cream also tastes amazing on homemade hot chocolate.